 At the last ConExpo, three years ago, Caterpillar introduced it’s D7E bulldozer that it claims is 10% to 30% more fuel efficient than the company’s own conventional drive dozer.
 Most manufacturers have been experimenting with diesel/electric hybrid designs – Volvo, Komatsu and New Holland wheel loaders for example, that use batteries to store energy when the machine is not using full power, much like the hybrid automobiles on the market today.
 In Japan both Komatsu and Hitachi have been selling electric-drive excavators for use in dense urban environments where noise suppression is important.

 The move to electrics is being driven for a number of reasons:

 Fuel economy.
 Diesel engines can be operated at peak fuel efficient performance levels to drive a generator.
 Controlling the power is relatively easy these days with solid-state electronics and onboard computers.
 There is no need for the engine to speed up and slow down as the operator moves through the loading cycle.

 Lower diesel emissions.
 Emissions from a diesel engine operating at a constant rpm are easier to control than those from an engine that is constantly accelerating and decelerating.

-Hydraulics will still have a major role to play for use in machine controls for years to come, but equipment manufacturers should be aware of the trend toward electric drives.
-There is an elaborate hydraulics infrastructure that has developed over many years that will be hard to duplicate for electronics, such as component suppliers and distributors.
+Hydraulics will still have a major role to play for use in machine controls for years to come, but equipment manufacturers should be aware of the trend toward electric drive.
+There is an elaborate hydraulics infrastructure that has developed over many years that will be hard to duplicate for electrics, such as component suppliers and distributors.

 Equipment distributors are one group that will have to train or retrain their technicians to work on electric drive machines.
-There is an entire generation of distributor technicians that will find it difficult to make the transition from hydraulic to electric systems.
+There are a whole generation of distributor technicians that will find it difficult to make the transition from hydraulic to electric.

-Manufacturers of hydraulic systems and components are aware of these developments in electronic systems and have prepared a strategy to continue to meet the future needs of their customers.
+Manufacturers of hydraulic systems and the components used for those systems need to be aware of these developments and prepare a strategy that will meet the future needs of their customers.